n-grace-henry/MS-Thesis/progress_logs/09_progress_log.md

 These are sample 98-E-2 through 92-W-3.

 Derivitizing the samples that I esterfied on Friday and blowing these down under N2 with no heat.
 This includes the replicates.

+## 2023-09-06
+Doing liquid-liquid extraction and finishing up the set of 8 samples that contains the replicates.

+Also doing esterfication on the 9 samples that are blown down.